Lithuania in the Eurovision Song Contest 2017

-Lithuania participated in the Eurovision Song Contest 2017 with the song "Rain of Revolution" written by Viktorija Ivanovskaja, Denis Zujev and Michail Levin.
+Lithuania was represented at the Eurovision Song Contest 2017 with the song "Rain of Revolution" written by Viktorija Ivanovskaja, Denis Zujev and Michail Levin.
 The song was performed by the band Fusedmarc.
 The Lithuanian broadcaster Lithuanian National Radio and Television (LRT) organised the national final "Eurovizijos" dainų konkurso nacionalinė atranka (Eurovision Song Contest national selection) in order to select the Lithuanian entry for the 2017 contest in Kyiv, Ukraine.
 The national final took place over 10 weeks and involved 49 competing entries.
 The results of each show were determined by the combination of votes from a jury panel and a public vote.
 In the final, seven artists and songs remained and "Rain of Revolution" performed by Fusedmarc was selected as the winner.

 Lithuania was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 11 May 2017.
 Performing during the show in position 16, "Rain of Revolution" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Lithuania placed seventeenth out of the 18 participating countries in the semi-final with 42 points.